mushtavikhan/agriculture-management-system/README.md

 * Rental requests
 * Rentals

-Through this part of the system, farmers can request equipment when they need it instead of having to purchase the equipment themselves.
-The database also keeps track of rental-related information.
+Farmers can request agricultural equipment when needed instead of buying expensive equipment, while the database keeps the related rental information.

 ---

-  🌾 Farm and Crop Management
+## 🌾 Farm and Crop Management

-The farm and crop management section deals with the basic information related to farming.

-It manages:
+This section manages:

 * Farmers
 * Land